Vladislao/proxy-supervisor/README.md

 - **options** _\<Object\>_ Configuration details.

   - **timeout** _\<Integer\>_ Sets the socket to timeout after timeout milliseconds of inactivity.
 Note that increasing the timeout beyond the OS-wide TCP connection timeout will not have any effect ([the default in Linux can be anywhere from 20-120 seconds](http://www.sekuda.com/overriding_the_default_linux_kernel_20_second_tcp_socket_connect_timeout)).
 Defaults to 30 seconds.

+  - **formatHeaders** _\<Function\>_ This function is designed to modify headers before a request is sent through your proxy.
+It is commonly used for handling proxy authorization.
+The function signature is _(proxy, headers)_, and it must return an updated headers object.

 - Returns: _\<Function\>_